Benchmarking LLMs' Mathematical Reasoning with Unseen Random Variables Questions: RV-Bench Construction

 \subsection{Question Functions \& Difficulty Control}

 As illustrated in Figure~\ref{fig:rv-bench}, a question function consists of three modules: \texttt{init}, \texttt{sol}, and \texttt{gen}.
 These modules are responsible for instantiating the random variables, solving the RVQs, and generating the RVQ-A pairs for \textsc{RV-Bench}, respectively.
-To enable a fair comparison between LLM performance on RVQs and original problems, we implement a strict difficulty calibration for each question function.
-Specifically, both the numerical complexity and conceptual difficulty of each RVQ are manually controlled to ensure consistency, since empirical studies~\cite{gao2023pal,mirzadeh2024gsm} indicated that increasing numerical magnitude can lead to accuracy drop.
+To enable a fair comparison between RVQs and original problems, we implement a strict difficulty calibration for each question function.
+Specifically, both the numerical complexity and conceptual difficulty of each RVQ are manually controlled to ensure consistency, since empirical studies~\cite{gao2023pal} indicated that increasing numerical magnitude can lead to accuracy drop.
 However, it primarily reflects the LLMs' limited arithmetic capability, rather than their genuine mathematical reasoning in RVQs.
 This tailored calibration minimizes confounding effects arising from difficulty and inconsistency in RVQs.
-Further details and supporting error analysis demonstrating the effectiveness of difficulty calibration are also provided in the Appendix.
+Further details and analysis are also provided in the extended version.